 Advertisement

 “Hopelessness has no place for Christians.
 We are not going to live forever in war, chaos, or difficulties.
-There is a day of God when He will liberate us and give us peace,” he said.
+There is a day of God when He will liberate us and give us peace,” the Local Ordinary of Juba, South Sudan’s only Metropolitan See, who doubles as President of the Sudan and South Sudan Catholic Bishops’ Conference (SSS-CBC) said.

 More in Africa

-“We condemn any shooting of the church or its institutions because we are not part of the conflict,” he said in reference to the conflict in the Catholic Diocese of Tombura-Yambio (CDTY).
+“We condemn any shooting of the church or its institutions because we are not part of the conflict,” Cardinal Ameyu said.

 “Despite the animosity, people were able to go to the market together and talk to one another.
-After my visit, we celebrated a great Mass where people from divided tribes prayed together,” he recounted.
+After my visit, we celebrated a great Mass where people from divided tribes prayed together,” he recalled during the December 20 Press Conference in Juba.

-“The Church is there to help people come together.
-If we address these conflicts, peace will prevail in South Sudan, and Christians will be able to celebrate Christmas together,” Cardinal Ameyu said.
+Cardinal Ameyu highlighted the mediating role of the Church in situations of violent conflict as important, saying, “The Church is there to help people come together.
+If we address these conflicts, peace will prevail in South Sudan, and we’ll be able to celebrate Christmas together.”

 Advertisement